countable-web/open-source-corporation/peopleops/getting_started/GIVING_FEEDBACK.md

   * Honest feedback prevents the perils of "group think" that damages teams as they grow.
 (Culture code)

 ## Guidelines

+  * Ask your team for feedback.
+Make it easy for them by sharing a link, getting a code review, making a little demo video of what you did, or just asking a specific question "What could I improve in my fireball casting technique?".
   * When someone does something you like, let them know!
 That's how we get them to do it more.
 Positive feedback is *easy* to give, everyone feels good!
   * Remember the purpose of feedback.
 We have a team so we can help each other improve.
   * Keep it simple and clear.
 Mention the most important facts (observations) to avoid overwhelming the recipient.
 Small bits of frequent feedback are better than a huge essay.